HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R07 — Third-party / API supply chain compromise
+## CRM-R07 (Third-party / API supply chain compromise)

 **Risk description:** If a third-party integration (e.g. Stripe billing, transactional email provider, or an OAuth-connected customer integration) is compromised or suffers its own breach, customer or payment-adjacent data flowing through that integration could be exposed, and CloudReach's platform could be used as a pivot point.

-**Threat / Vulnerability:** Supply chain compromise or breach at a third-party vendor; over-privileged API scopes granted to integrations; no formal vendor security review process.
+**Threat / Vulnerability:** Supply chain compromise or breach at a third-party vendor over privileged API scopes granted to integrations no formal vendor security review process.

-**Existing controls:** Payment processing outsourced to a PCI-DSS compliant provider (Stripe) — CloudReach does not store card data directly; API keys for third parties stored in a secrets manager (not in code); no formal annual vendor security assessment process currently in place.
+**Existing controls:** Payment processing outsourced to a PCI-DSS compliant provider (Stripe)  CloudReach does not store card data directly API keys for third parties stored in a secrets manager (not in code) no formal annual vendor security assessment process currently in place.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|